betterscientificsoftware/bssw.io/Articles/Blog/2025-03-SoftwareEngineersAndScientificSoftware.md

 **Information hiding and abstraction**

 Information hiding and abstraction involves obscuring internal implementation details from the outside world.
 Instead, a contract or promise is provided that programmers can focus on instead.
 This strategy ensures that dependencies are not created on internal implementations of code.
-In theory, code can be removed and replaced without breaking code that uses it as long as the replacement code provides the same abstraction.
+In theory, code can be removed and replaced without breaking code that uses it if the replacement code provides the same abstraction.

-For example, a driver need not understand how automotive braking systems work in order to stop a car.
+For example, a driver need not understand how automotive braking systems work to stop a car.
 Behind the scenes, the braking system employs the pedal, a master cylinder, calipers or drums, brake shoes, rotors, motion sensors, computer chips, and in the case of hybrids, the engine itself.
 A significant amount of information is involved in braking in modern-day cars, and all of it is hidden from the driver.
 The brake pedal is the abstraction for the car's braking system.

 **Managing coupling**

 Coupling measures the degree of dependency amongst disparate software components.
 If a component depends on another component to a high degree, the coupling is tight.
 If a dependency is low degree, then it is loose.
 Tight coupling makes software hard to change, test, and reuse.
 Loose coupling does not solve dependency problems outright, but the looser the coupling, the easier it is to deal with.
 This is why coupling is always managed, not completely eliminated.

 For example, JSON and XML are common data-interchange formats used on the web.
 Imagine a user authentication module uses XML internally to format user data.
-If this module needs to process a JSON message, it would have to translate JSON into XML in order to do its work.
+If this module needs to process a JSON message, it will have to translate JSON into XML in order to do its work.
 The user authentication module is tightly coupled to XML as a data representation.
-To loosen the coupling, the module could be modified to only accept the user data it needs in the programming language's basic data types, allowing the XML (and JSON) modules to be futher separated from the authentication module.
+To loosen the coupling, the module could be modified to only accept the user data it needs in the programming language's basic data types, allowing the XML (and JSON) modules to be further separated from the authentication module.

 **Separation of concerns**